Your Cart (${cart.item_count})

 Eat Fiber-rich Foods

-An essential part of a nutritious diet, fiber gives stool mass and stimulates bowel movement.
+An essential part of a healthy diet, fiber gives stool mass and stimulates bowel movement.
 Made up of plant parts the body can’t process, dietary fiber can be found in whole grain products, fruits and veggies, nuts and seeds, and legumes.

 Get Active

-Although sudden changes in activity levels can cause some temporary bowel distress, regular activity has been shown to be quite beneficial.
+Although sudden changes in physical activity levels can cause some temporary bowel distress, regular activity has been shown to be quite beneficial.
 In fact, even just 10 to 15 minutes of exercise per day can promote healthy digestive movement.

 Minimize Irritating Foods